 Ready to level up your waterfront experience?
 Explore Carolina Waterworks’ extensive range of marine products designed for safety, durability, and ease of use.
 Contact us today to find the perfect solutions for your docking needs.

-Carolina Waterworks is a quality manufacturer of dock floats, commercial/residential gangways, floating docks, buoys, and Safe Haven drive-on boat and jet ski lifts.
+Carolina Waterworks is a quality manufacturer of dock floats, commercial/residential gangways, floating docks, buoys, and Safe Haven drive-on boat and jet ski lifts (parts only).

 We are a privately owned company with over 30 years of experience in the marine industry.